Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 For the inserts are rare - up to couple of dozens.

-### Number of parts / partitions in the single table
+### Number of parts in the single table

-More than ~ 5 thousands may lead to issues with alters in Replicated tables (caused by `jute.maxbuffer` overrun, see [details](../altinity-kb-setup-and-maintenance/zookeeper-session-expired.md), and query speed degradation.
+More than ~ 5 thousands may lead to issues with alters in Replicated tables (caused by `jute.maxbuffer` overrun, see [details](../altinity-kb-setup-and-maintenance/zookeeper-session-expired.md) ), and query speed degradation.

 ### Disk size per shard